BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 The Board shall be responsible for the appointment of an Editor-in-Chief of Medical Physics and an Editor-in-Chief of the Journal of Applied Clinical Medical Physics.

-The Board shall dissolve by two-thirds vote any Regional Chapter that fails to meet the requirements for Regional Chapters as stated in the By-Laws and the Rules.
+The Board shall dissolve by two-thirds vote any Regional Chapter that fails to meet the requirements for Regional Chapters as stated in these bylaws and the Rules.

 The Board, at its discretion, may collaborate with other organizations in sponsoring meetings.